-\NOTE\ We strongly recommend that you contact your insurance agent or the Strata's insuranceagent (their name and number can be found on page 4) to clarify any questions about insurance and the coverage provided.
+NOTE We strongly recommend that you contact your agent or the Strata's agent (their name and number can be found in the first chapter) to clarify any questions about insurance and the coverage provided.

 Condominium Insurance

 To inquire about the insurance coverage required under the Condominium Act, for the common property of your condominium, please contact your local insurance broker.